relaycorp/ddos-report/src/content/docs/mitigation.md

 Operators should assess their organisation's preparedness against their own threat model using the [DDoS Resiliency Score (DRS)](https://www.ddosresiliencyscore.org/securitymanagers/).

-Note that elements of the DRS appear to assume that the server is a website accessed from a browser, but the underlying principles are more broadly applicable.
+Note that elements of the DRS assume that the server is a website accessed from a browser, but the underlying principles are more broadly applicable.
 For example,
-it defines "HTTP Flood JavaScript Support" as an attack vector that can circumvent [cryptographic challenges](./tactics/crypto-challenges.md), but the principle applies to any malicious client that supports the challenge.
+it defines "HTTP Flood JavaScript Support" as an attack vector where headless browsers can circumvent [cryptographic challenges](./tactics/crypto-challenges.md), but the principle applies to any malicious client that supports the challenge.